WordPress Button Shortcodes: How to Add a Button to Your Site

 Now, go back to the MaxButtons dashboard, and you’ll see the shortcode for the button you just created.
 In the example below, the shortcode is [maxbutton id=”1”].

 When you want to insert the button into the WordPress editor, simply copy and paste the shortcode.
 Alternatively, you can click Add Button and choose the button you want to insert:

 And that’s it!
 You just created your first ever WordPress button!
 You may not see the result on the WordPress editor, because the actual button will appear on the post when it’s published.

 The biggest drawback of WordPress button shortcode plugins like MaxButtons is flexibility.
 If you want to add a button with a slight style change, you have to go to the plugin’s dashboard and edit it from there.

 So as an alternative, the best bet is to use a non-shortcode plugin like Forget About Shortcode Buttons.

 Just like the name suggests, Forget About Shortcode Buttons does not rely on shortcodes.
 You can create a button immediately in the WordPress editor and style everything from there.
 Just click the Insert Button icon and you can start modifying your button right away.

 If you want to use your current button again in the future, you don’t have to start all over again!
 Just save it by clicking the Floppy Disk icon.
-You can later reuse it from the Templates tab, whenever you need.
+You can later reuse it from the Templates tab whenever you need it.